markpbaggett/trace_data_models/docs/source/models/etd_from_digital_commons.rst

 If an ETD that was published had to be taken down for any reason, a unique XPATH is added to the descriptive metadata signifying the object was withdrawn from the system on a given date.
 While the date is not important to us, the fact that the object should be restricted from all users besides admins is.
-These objects should be migrated but should not be public in the system.
+These objects should be migrated but should be restricted from view in the system.
 The withdrawn status can be found at /documents/document/withdrawn.

 .. code-block:: xml
     :emphasize-lines: 26